jamesplease/simple-css/README.md

 ## Use a preprocessor

-Preprocessors have a lot to offer you in terms of functionality when writing `CSS`, but I won't elaborate on their merits here.
-The primary reason that this is the first principle is that preprocessors make the second principle, keeping things scoped, so simple to follow.
+Preprocessors have a lot to offer you in terms of functionality when writing `CSS`, but I won't elaborate on all of their merits here.
+In addition to all of those gains, using preprocessors makes following the second principle, keeping things scoped, incredibly simple to follow.
 More on that below.

 ## Scope everything